 - high blood pressure

-- being overweight or obese
+- having overweight or obesity

-- a low level of physical activity
+- a lower level of physical activity

 The fewer risk factors you have, the better your odds of avoiding a heart attack or stroke.